httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given an array inner_list:

 1. Let output be the string "(".
-2. For each member mem of inner_list:
+2. For each member-value of inner_list:
-   1. Let value be the result of applying Serializing an Item ({{ser-item}}) to mem.
+   1. Append the result of applying Serializing an Item ({{ser-item}}) with member-value to output.
-   2. Append value to output.
-   3. If inner_list is not empty, append a single WS to output.
+   2. If inner_list is not empty, append a single WS to output.
 3. Append ")" to output.
 4. Return output.